healeycodes/among-us-friends/README.md

 <br>

+This is easy for me to update when we play multiple games with the same lobby as I can clone the rows.

-We connect via the Sheets API (v4).
+The data is brought into the application through the Sheets API (v4).

 ## Setup